 - Current IICE identifies the target IICE when there are multiple IICE units defined within an implementation.
-The IICE is selected from the drop-down menu. - IICE type a read-only field that specifies the type of IICE unit currently selected regular (the default) or rtd (real-time debugging).
-The IICE type is set from the project view in the user interface when a new IICE is defined. - Simple triggering uses a single trigger event to trigger the sample buffer. - Complex counter triggering uses advanced trigger operations such as counting the number of trigger events or delaying a trigger event by a set number of clock cycles.
+The IICE is selected from the drop-down menu. - IICE type a read-only field that specifies the type of IICE unit currently selected.
+The only supported type is regular. - Simple triggering uses a single trigger event to trigger the sample buffer. - Complex counter triggering uses advanced trigger operations such as counting the number of trigger events or delaying a trigger event by a set number of clock cycles.
 See the User Guide for more information on complex-counter triggering - State Machine triggering creates fully flexible trigger conditions including capturing samples based on sequences of trigger events and the occurrence of external triggers.
-See the User Guide for more information on state machine triggering.

-- Import external trigger signals allows triggers from one or more external sources to be imported and configured as a trigger condition for the active IICE.
+See the User Guide for more information on state machine triggering. - Import external trigger signals allows triggers from one or more external sources to be imported and configured as a trigger condition for the active IICE.
 The external source can be a second IICE located on a different device or external logic on the board rather than the result of an Identify instrumentation.
 Selecting this option automatically selects state-machine triggering. - Export IICE trigger signal brings out the IICE's global trigger signal to the top level of your design.
 This signal can then be used to trigger a logic analyzer or to trigger another IICE. - Allow cross triggering in IICE when enabled, allows the current IICE unit to accept a cross-trigger from another local IICE unit.